Welcome to Curlews' Page

 Welcome back Curlews!
-I hope that you have had a great Christmas and are raring to get started on the new and exciting topics that lay ahead.
+I hope that you have had a great Easter and are raring to go with the final term of this year.

 We will continue to use "White Rose" as our learning scheme and much of the resources for this can be found online if you want to follow what we are doing and support your child at home.
 I've added the yearly overview to the bottom of this page.
 There are daily videos on White Rose which are excellent to use if you want to make sure that your child is fully confident with the days content.
 Now that we are in the Autumn term we will be focussing on; place value, addition, subtraction and multiplication.
 There is a statutory Times Tables test in June, so please keep working on the speed and recall of the times tables facts.
 The expectation is that by the end of year 4, they should be confident and fluent.
 I can recommend; Hit the button or timestables.co.uk as a resource which are both excellent ways to help your child develop their fluency.